Skip to contents

 Worked Example

-The following code illustrates how mizer automatically calculates defaults when setting up a new model with only the species name and maximum weight:
+The following code illustrates how mizer automatically calculates defaults when setting up a new model with only the species name and asymptotic size:

-# Create species parameter data frame with only w_max specified
+# Create species parameter data frame with only w_inf specified

 simple_species <- data.frame(